Back to Blog

 Rows of washing machines inside a laundromat

-What a Laundromat Costs Per Load in St. George
+Laundromat Cost Per Load in 2026

-A standard wash cycle at a St. George laundromat runs $2.50 to $5.00.
+A standard wash cycle runs $2.00 to $5.00.
 The price depends on the machine size.
-A regular top-loader sits around $2.50.
-A large-capacity front-loader costs $4.00 to $5.00.
+A regular top-loader sits around $2.00 to $3.00.
+A large-capacity front-loader costs $4.00 to $5.00, and oversized machines for comforters can hit $7.00 or more.
+Prices skew higher in big cities, where a single load can reach $10.

 One load of laundry costs $4.00 to $8.00 when you combine washing and drying.
 That is the baseline.
 Detergent from the vending machine adds another $1.00 to $2.00 if you forget to bring your own.

+A typical family of 3 to 4 people generates 5 to 8 loads of laundry per week.
+That is 20 to 32 loads per month.
 At the low end, 20 loads at $4.00 each costs $80 per month.
 At the high end, 32 loads at $5.50 each costs $176 per month.
 Most families land between $100 and $150 per month on laundromat costs alone.

 The Hidden Costs Most People Ignore